System-Wide Offline Voice to Commands or Text, Pluggable System¶

 Recommendation: use models from Mirror https://github.com/sl5net/SL5-aura-service/releases/tag/v0.2.0.1 (probably faster)

-This Ziped models must be saved into models/
+This Ziped models must be saved into models/ folder

 mv vosk-model-*.zip models/